 Efficiency

-From an environmental perspective, acrylic, or Plexiglass, is considered an environmentally friendly plastic alternative because it is able to be recycled after use.
+From an environmental perspective, acrylic, or Plexiglass, is considered an environmentally friendly plastic alternative because it can be recycled after use.
 Acrylic recycling is called “scrapping.”
 In scrapping, sheets are crushed, heated, and melted down into a liquid.
 New acrylic sheets can then be made out of that liquid.

 Glazing and Insulation